akapoorcern/ttH_multilepton/DNN/README.md

                        : Dataset[MultiClass_DNN] : Class index : 2  name : sample=ttJets
 ```
 - As you can see here, the three classes (neurons) in the output layer are associated with one of the inputs.

+## Checking Models
+- If you ever need to check the network model of a training you can check in the /weights/<Factory object>.C

 ## DNN Training/Testing Plots
 - Various plots from the training/testing of the DNN can be created using the appropriately titled script DNN_ResponsePlotter.py.